kometolabs/vite-tailwind-nojs-starter/README.md

 ## Motivation

-Tailwind CSS is quite popular for building interfaces, so developers might benefit of having a template for quick prototyping.
+Tailwind CSS is quite popular for building interfaces, so developers might benefit of using the starter template for quick prototyping.

 Unfortunately, the official Create Vite tool doesn't have a Tailwind template [yet](https://github.com/vitejs/vite/pull/9304).